 If you are serving this for Thanksgiving dinner, you can prep the sauce ahead of time so that you can quickly assemble the casserole and cook it in the crock pot on the day that you will need it.
 And as I mentioned, you can use fresh or frozen green beans, the only difference will be that you’ll need to adjust the cook time a bit.

 With Thanksgiving right around the corner, I invite you to try my version of classic Green Bean Casserole, without cream soup and made in the slow cooker for extra convenience!
 You’ll get 8-10+ servings from one batch.
 Enjoy!

-- 2 pounds fresh green beans or frozen french cut green beans
+- 2 lbs fresh green beans or frozen French cut green beans

 - 1 cup chicken broth

 - 8 oz fresh mushrooms, cleaned, stems removed, sliced